-  The blue line in Figure 1 shows that in 2015 there were 40,896 people who were removed from the UK or departed voluntarily after the initiation of removal.
-The latest figure, is largely similar to the number of removals the year before (40,179, 2014).
+The solid line in Figure 1 shows that in 2016 there were 39,626 people who were removed from the UK or departed voluntarily after the initiation of removal.
+This is down from 41,879, 2015.
 This figure excludes individuals refused entry at port and subsequently removed, in order to focus more closely on what most people normally think of as ‘deportation’.

-To interpret trends over time in Figure 1, it is important to understand the role of ‘other confirmed voluntary departures’.
+To interpret trends over time in Figure 1, it is important to understand the role of ‘other verified returns’.
 Included from 2005 data onwards, it counts people who had removal action initiated against them and left voluntarily outside of the official removal schemes and without notifying immigration officials, but whose departure has been confirmed nonetheless.
 These confirmations may have come from Home Office efforts at data-matching, using identifications at border controls, subsequent visa applications, or passenger information gathered from airlines.

 Although this category has grown over time, it is impossible to know to what extent this growth comes from either better data collection, actual changes in the number of removals, or a combination of both.
 A UKBA report suggests that the ‘steep rise’ might come from better data matching being provided by the monitoring of departures at major airports through the early stages of the eBorders program (now known as Semaphore) (Poppleton and Rice 2009).

-The black line in Figure 1 provides a more consistent picture of trends over time, by excluding the category of ‘other confirmed voluntary departures’.
+The dotted line in Figure 1 provides a more consistent picture of trends over time, by excluding the category of ‘other verified returns’.
 This view allows a ‘like for like’ comparison that shows how enforced removals and voluntary departures through official schemes have changed over time.
 It reveals that the changes to overall voluntary departures and removals since 2007 have been mainly driven by this ‘other’ category.
 This category was also responsible for the apparent decrease in departures in 2014.

-The 2015 data are still provisional.
-It is worth noting that the number of voluntary departures is often understated when the provisional figures are first published, because some people leave without notifying the authorities.
+The 2016 data are still provisional.
+It is worth noting that the number of voluntary departures is often understated when the provisional figures are first published because some people leave without notifying the authorities.
 For example, the 2012 figure was revised up by more than 3,600 after its initial publication, whereas the 2014 figure was revised up by about 1,400.
-In short, the black line in Figure 1 may be preferable for examining change over time, but the solid line more accurately reflects the total number of removals and departures, especially in more recent years as data collection has improved.
+In short, the dotted line in Figure 1 may be preferable for examining change over time, but the solid line more accurately reflects the total number of removals and departures, especially in more recent years as data collection has improved.

 As explained in the Understanding the evidence section, Home Office datasets classify departures and removals by the way that they take place.
 Table 2 breaks up the broad categories seen in Table 1 into their parts and compares them over time.
 This provides more detail showing what kinds of departures and removals have taken place.
-In 2015, 30% (12,056 people) left the UK via enforced removal.
-Meanwhile, 35% (14,206 people) departed and notified the UK Government, 4% (1,635) left through Assisted Voluntary Return programmes, with the remaining 32% (12,999) classified as ‘other confirmed departures’.
+In 2016, 28% (10,971 people) left the UK via enforced removal.
+Meanwhile, 33% (13,224 people) departed and notified the UK Government, 3% (1,353) left through Assisted Voluntary Return programmes, with the remaining 36% (14,078) classified as ‘other verified returns’

 Figure 2 shows that the numbers of enforced removals have declined since 2004.
-The sharpest rise has been in ‘other confirmed’ voluntary departures, from 805 in 2005 to 19,731 in 2013, and 12,999 in 2015.
+The sharpest rise has been in ‘other verified’ returns, from 805 in 2005 to 19,731 in 2013, and 14,078 in 2016.
 As noted above, this might result from better data matching and monitoring of departures at major airports (Poppleton and Rice 2009), but there may still be an unknown number of voluntary departures occurring that are not detected by the Home Office.
 As a result, it is difficult to know how much of this trend is the result of more people actually leaving this way, or whether it comes from better data about such departures.
 Finally, the advent of assisted voluntary returns programs in 1999 and 2004 made up an additional category of removals that are tracked separately in Home Office data since 2004.

 Home Office datasets also classify removals and departures into asylum and non-asylum types.
-Figure 3 shows how the number of people leaving in each category have changed over the past decade.
-In 2015, 5,238 people removed or forced to depart were asylum cases.
+Figure 3 shows how the number of people leaving in each category has changed over the past decade.
+In 2016, 4,117 people removed or forced to depart were asylum cases.
 This is the lowest total since the current system of data collection began.
 These decreases are not surprising in light of the smaller number of asylum applications made to the UK since 2002 (see the briefing on Migration to the UK: Asylum).

-Figure 3 also shows that while asylum cases have been declining since 2006, non-asylum cases increased annually since 2006 except for a small decline in 2011.
-However, it is important to recall that these trends include the additional category of other confirmed voluntary departures.
+Figure 3 also shows that while asylum cases have been declining since 2006, non-asylum cases increased annually since 2006 except for small declines in 2011 and 2014.
+However, it is important to recall that these trends include the additional category of other verified returns.
 When excluding this category non-asylum cases are still increasing, but not by as much (as the dashed line in Figure 3 shows).

-By country, India (19%), Pakistan (12%), and China (6%) were the countries with the largest shares of removals and departures in 2015, collectively comprising 37% of the 2015 total.
-These are shown in Table 1, along with the rest of the top ten for 2015.
+By country, India (17%), Pakistan (10%), and Romania (5%) were the countries with the largest shares of removals and departures in 2016, collectively comprising 32% of the 2016 total.
+These are shown in Table 1, along with the rest of the top ten for 2016.

 |Rank||Country||Number||Share of total|